thecodecrate/python-pipeline/tests/modular_fragmented_design.md

 We will split the class code into three parts:

-- `VehicleBase`: Base Class with core functionality.
+- `VehicleBase`: Base class with core functionality.
 - `WithSpeed`: Partial for managing speed.
 - `WithTravelTime`: Partial for calculating travel time.